NDepend

 Since .NET 4.0 we had the 8 Tuple classes: Tuple<T1>, Tuple<T1,T2> (…) Tuple<T1,T2,T3,T4,T5,T6,T7,TRest>

-• Tuple don’t fit in lightweight scenarios like method return value.
-Tuples are classes and thus each instance created gets tracked by the Garbage Collector which is not performance wise.
+• Tuple, as classes, don’t fit well in lightweight scenarios like method return values.
+The Garbage Collector tracks each instance, which is not performance-wise.

-In most real world scenario you will favor value tuple structures over tuple classes.
+In most real-world scenarios you will favor ValueTuple structures over tuple classes.
 Let’s notice the ToValueTuple() method presented by each Tuple<…> class:

 C# 3.0 introduced anonymous types to be used in LINQ queries.
 Here is an example: